How to Repair Dry Wear Gaskets

 - Cure Accelerator—optional, but it shortens the cure time of Aquaseal from 10–12 hours to 2 hours or less.
 It also thins Aquaseal to a consistency that lets you conveniently apply it with a brush.
 And you can use it to clean the repair surfaces before gluing.

 - The gaskets themselves: we carry them individually and in kits that contain Aquaseal, Cure Accelerator, sandpaper and instructions.

 - A form to fill the neck, wrist or ankle opening and serve as a smooth working surface for the repair.
 Various cylindrical objects like cooking pans, coffee cans, water bottles, etc. can serve as forms.
-Here in our Repair Department, we make them out of Minicell Foam.
-We cut the 3”-thick blocks into a round shape in the approximate size needed for the repair.
+In our in-house repair department, we make them out of Minicell closed cell foam.
+We cut the 3" blocks into a round shape in the approximate size needed for the repair.
 Next, we wrap clear packing tape around the forms to get the exact diameter needed and to provide a smooth, non-stick working surface.